Where was A Christmas Carol filmed?

-Steven Knight’s radical reinvention of A Christmas Carol meant rethinking all the pieces about Dickens’ festive fable – together with the place it was filmed.
+Steven Knight’s radical reinvention of A Christmas Carol meant rethinking every thing about Dickens’ festive fable – together with the place it was filmed.

-In line with Mark Walledge, supervising areas supervisor on the manufacturing, a key goal was to “reflect the darker vision” of the Peaky Blinders creator’s adaptation.
+In accordance with Mark Walledge, supervising places supervisor on the manufacturing, a key purpose was to “reflect the darker vision” of the Peaky Blinders creator’s adaptation.

 “Working closely with Sonja Klaus, the production designer, we focussed on locations with a grittier feel,” Mark tells HEARALPUBLICIST.
 “We looked for locations where the shadows were alive – not places for rosy-cheeked cherubs!
 Despite the snow effects, the edginess is always apparent.”

-About that snow: though there’s a conspicuous lack of conventional, Victorian Christmas card-style yuletide scenes within the drama, the crew nonetheless wanted loads of the white stuff.
+About that snow: though there’s a conspicuous lack of conventional, Victorian Christmas card-style yuletide scenes within the drama, the staff nonetheless wanted loads of the white stuff.

 “Snow was our main challenge,” says Mark.
 “It was required at every site, meaning additional prep and clean-up wherever we went.
 Convincing the locals and relevant authorities that they wouldn’t be wading through drifts long after we’d gone was certainly interesting…”